Litter in Australia

-Litter in Australia is prevalent in many areas and a significant environmental problem, particularly in the large cities of Sydney and Melbourne.
+Litter is prevalent in many areas in Australia, and a significant environmental problem, particularly in the large cities of Sydney and Melbourne.
 In 2023, plastics make up 81 per cent of all surveyed litter.
 Litter generally describes something that has been put where it is not meant to be.
 It can be solid or liquid and come from domestic or commercial use.

 Litter reduces the amenity of public spaces and reduces the value of the natural environment.
 It can choke waterways and kill marine life, block drains and cause floods as well as pose health risks.
 Litter can cost community, councils and state governments hundreds of thousands of dollars each year.
 Litter is considered the responsibility of either States and territories of Australia or Local Government Areas.
 All states and territories now have legislation against littering which may include fines that are enforceable by the police or other agents.
 In order to reduce election litter most councils give candidates up to seven days to remove campaign posters.

 Littering is one of the reasons that around 130,000 tonnes of plastic end up in Australian waterways.
 Local efforts to reduce beach litter have been moderately successful.